Background of the occupation of the Baltic states: Soviets demand and establish military bases

-On August 23, 1939 the Soviet Union asserted its control over the Baltic states with the Molotov–Ribbentrop Pact, which declared them as Soviet sphere of influence.
+On August 23, 1939, the Soviet Union asserted its control over the Baltic states with the Molotov–Ribbentrop Pact, which declared them as a Soviet sphere of influence.
 On September 16, the Soviets and Japanese governments signed a cease-fire agreement.
 Next, the Soviets invaded Poland on 17 September, concluding operations on 6 October.
 After occupying eastern Poland, the Soviets pressured Finland and the Baltic states to conclude mutual assistance treaties.
 The Soviets questioned the neutrality of Estonia following the escape of a Polish submarine on 18 September.
 A week later, on 24 September, the Estonian foreign minister Karl Selter was given an ultimatum in Moscow.
 The Soviets demanded the conclusion of a treaty of mutual assistance which included the establishment of military bases in Estonia.

 In early 1939, the Leningrad Military District had already allocated 17 divisions, about 10% of the Soviet Army, to the Baltic states.
 Mobilizations followed shortly.
 The 8th Army was dispatched to Pskov on 14 September 1939, and the mobilized 7th Army placed under the Leningrad Military District.
 Invasion preparations were by now nearing completion.
-On 26 September the Leningrad Military District was ordered to "start concentrating troops on the Estonian-Latvian border and to finish that operation on 29 September."
+On 26 September, the Leningrad Military District was ordered to "start concentrating troops on the Estonian-Latvian border and to finish that operation on 29 September."
 The order noted, "for the time of starting the attack a separate directive will be issued."
 On 24 September, warships of the Soviet Navy appeared off Estonian ports and Soviet bombers began threatening patrols over Tallinn and the nearby countryside.
 The USSR then entered the airspace of all three Baltic states, flying massive intelligence gathering operations on 25 September.

-After four days of negotiations, the Estonians had no choice but to accept naval, air and army bases on two Estonian islands and at the port of Paldiski.
+After four days of negotiations, the Estonians had no choice but to accept naval, air, and army bases on two Estonian islands and at the port of Paldiski.
 Soviet troop numbers in Estonia were put at 25,000.
 The mutual assistance treaty was signed on 28 September and the Soviets made similar treaties with Latvia on 5 October and Lithuania on 10 October.
-The latter treaty transferred Vilnius district to Lithuania.
+The latter treaty transferred the Vilnius district to Lithuania.
 Finland was invited to enter similar negotiations on 5 October.
-Unlike the Baltics, the Finnish-Soviet negotiations lasted weeks without result.
+Unlike the Baltics, the Finnish–Soviet negotiations lasted weeks without result.
 The Soviets invaded Finland on 30 November.
 The Finns were able to resist the Soviets for over three months and prevented them from annexing Finland.
 In the ensuing Moscow Peace Treaty, Finland ceded 9% of its territory to the USSR.